 “rehabilitated landscape” means any relandscaping project that requires a permit, plan check, or design review, meets the requirements of Section 490.1, and the modified landscape area is equal to or greater than 2,500 square feet.

-“residential landscape” means landscapes surrounding single or multifamily homes.
+“residential landscape” means landscapes surrounding single or multifamily homes with four or less units.

 “run off” means water which is not absorbed by the soil or landscape to which it is applied and flows from the landscape area.
 For example, run off may result from water that is applied at too great a rate (application rate exceeds infiltration rate) or when there is a slope.

+“sheet mulching” means a layering system of cardboard, compost and mulch or other materials to enhance weed suppression or smother existing lawn for conversion to planting areas and provide soil building benefits.
+(Source: A Bay-Friendly Guide to Mulch.)

 “soil moisture sensing device” or “soil moisture sensor” means a device that measures the amount of water in the soil.
 The device may also suspend or initiate an irrigation event.